 Superfoods, Supplements and Fertility

 “Food sources that are high in antioxidants such as berries, sources of monounsaturated fats like avocado and nuts, using olive oil for cooking and salads, and supplementing with omega 3 fatty acids are diet recommendations for both women and men,” says Dr. Brooke Friedman, a fertility doctor with Reproductive Partners UCSD Regional Fertility Center.
 “We recommend against diets that are high in animal protein, in particular red meat, and avoiding foods with trans fats like fried foods and donuts,” she adds.
-Friedman she also recommends both men and women take a multi-vitamin supplement – hers should be a prenatal vitamin.
+Friedman also recommends both men and women take a multi-vitamin supplement – hers should be a prenatal vitamin.

 For men and women